GluuFederation/docs-gg-prod/docs/source/index.md

 ## Features

-Below are a few use cases and functionalities supported by Gluu Gateway:
+Primary use cases and functionalities supported by Gluu Gateway include:

 - Control access to APIs by requiring OAuth or UMA scopes
 - Collect and report OAuth and UMA usage metrics